sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

         - pandas == 1.4.3
     ```

-    This means that you need to add the following to your `rule count_table`:
+    This means that you need to add the following to your rule `count_table`:
     ```python
     conda:
         '../envs/py.yaml'
     ```

-!!! note "Environment file path"
+??? info "Environment file path"
     If you placed included files in subfolders (like `rules/analysis.smk`), you need to change relative paths for conda environments files as well, hence the `../` in the environment file path.

 Using conda environments improves reproducibility for many reasons, including version control and the fact that users do not need to manually manage software dependencies. **Note: the first execution of the workflow after adding Conda environments will take some time, because Conda will have to download and install all the software**.

 #### Identifying and listing the input files

 The before-last step is the most complex one: identifying all the inputs of the rule and gathering them in a list.
-Here, there are only 6 samples, so in theory, we could list them directly...
+Here, there are only six samples, so in theory, we could list them directly...
 However, by now you should that is not a good solution.
 Fortunately, there is a much more elegant and convenient way to do this: an input function, which provides the added benefit of scaling up very well if the number of samples increase.

 We already wrote the input function for you: